 Commitment to diversity:

 The University of Alberta is committed to an equitable, diverse, and inclusive workforce.
 We welcome applications from all qualified persons.
 We encourage women; First Nations, Métis and Inuit persons; members of visible minority groups; persons with disabilities; persons of any sexual orientation or gender identity and expression; and all those who may contribute to the further diversification of ideas and the University to apply.

 Applications are now open for three postdoctoral research positions in the geochemistry/biogeochemistry of accelerated carbonation of ultramafic mine wastes.
 One position will be held at each of Trent University, the University of Alberta and the University of British Columbia in Canada.
 All applications will be considered together and full details can be found here.

 The lab is relocating to the University of Alberta in Edmonton, Canada for January 2018.
 We’ll have two nodes, one at the University of Alberta and one at Monash University in Melbourne, Australia for the first few months of 2018.
-By February or March 2018, all of our work will be done at our new base at the UofA.
+By mid-2018, all of our work will be done at our new base at the UofA.